Skellig Michael is a craggy island off the coast of Ireland's County Kerry.

 During the Protestant Reformation instigated by Elizabeth I, or Good Queen Bess as many Irish like to sarcastically call her, Skellig Michael was removed from the possession of the Catholic Church and ownership was transferred to the Butler family of Waterville.

-In the early 1820s, the island was purchased from the Butlers by the predecessor to the Commissioners of Irish Lights using a compulsory purchase order.
+In the early 1820s, the island was purchased from the Butlers by the Commissioners of Irish Lights, using a compulsory purchase order.

 Two lighthouses were opened on the Atlantic side of the island in 1826.

 The photo above shows how the lighthouse is tucked in amongst the rocks.
 What a feat of engineering to build these structures in such isolated, dangerous conditions using early 19th century technology.

 In 1880 the Office of Public Works (OPW) took over the remains of the island's monastery, and eventually purchased the whole island, except for its lighthouses.